What are phthalates?

 Fact: Conventional pesticides contain phthalates and diets that include animal foods are especially prone to contain phthalates.
-Dairy products are a source of significant dietary exposure to phthalates due to milking machines and processing procedures.26 The good news is phthalate levels in your body will reduce quickly if you convert to an organic diet that is high in vegetables.27
+Dairy products are a source of significant dietary exposure to phthalates due to plastic containers, milking machines and processing procedures.26 The good news is phthalate levels in your body will reduce quickly if you convert to a fresh foods organic diet (limited packaging) that is high in vegetables.27

 Tip: Eat organic foods, particularly if you eat meats and dairy.
 If you do eat animal products, aim to eat more vegetarian meals each week to reduce phthalate exposure.
 Phthalate levels tend to be lower among those who follow a vegan diet.28 Consider making your own milk substitutes or, if legal in your state, raw dairy hand-milked from local farms.

 Fact: Phthalates are found in synthetic perfumes, scented products, cosmetics, and many other personal care products.29 When you are using cosmetics that contain phthalates, you absorb the toxic material through your skin, which then goes into your bloodstream.
 There are phthalates in hair spray, nail polish, deodorants, lotions, creams, and powders.
 Read “Fragrance is the New Secondhand Smoke” to find out more about the chemicals in your fragranced products.

 Tip: Switch over to chemical-free, organic skin and body care products.
 In particular, avoid products with synthetic fragrance, like perfumes and lotions.
 The EWG database is a valuable resource for researching your personal care products by brand.

 Infant care products